LauraMarott/SocialGraphs/Community.md

 ### Community Graph

-The communities are made based on the idea of optimising their modularity.
-The modularity optimisation seeks to find the communities that are strongly connected internally, but weakly connected externally i.e. to the other communities.
-The identified communities can be seen below:
+The communities are made based on the idea of optimising their internal strength.
+This is called modularity optimisation which seeks to find the communities that are strongly connected internally, but weakly connected externally i.e. to the other communities.
+The identified communities can be seen below (with degrees determine the node sizes - see [Investigation of Actors](https://lauramarott.github.io/SocialGraphs/Actors)-section for more info):

 <figure style="text-align: center;">
   <img src="./images/community_graph1.png" width="500" alt="Genre frequency"/>